craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Spells/The Axioms, Theories, and Philosophies of Mages of the First Century.md

 # Philosophies of Mages
 ## Traditionalist
 A Traditionalist focuses their toolkit in a singular school or tradition of magic.
-Be you an Invoker, Diviner, Necromancer, or otherwise, those of you who focus your studies down the one path you have followed for your entire life; you are a Traditionalist.
+Invokers, Diviners, Necromancers, or otherwise, those who focus their studies down one path you have followed for your entire life; you are a Traditionalist.
 ## Specialist
 A Specialist focuses their toolkit for a specific task they perform.
 Enchanters, Alchemists, Artificers, Seductors - all specialists.
 ## Generalist